 Tiling your own walls or floor is certainly an option especially if you are good at DIY.
 Of course some aspects are harder than others and you should try to make it as easy as possible.
 For example if you have tight spaces having large porcelain tiles may not be the best option as you will find yourself constantly having to cut them which can become a hassle and a of waste time.
 However, even before getting the tiles you can make your life easier by preparing.

-Having the surface prepared is essential, as tiles tiling preparationinstalled on a poorly prepared surface can quickly crack and lift off and where there is water it can seep inside.
+Having the surface prepared is essential, as tiles installed on a poorly prepared surface can quickly crack and lift off and where there is water it can seep inside.
 So you want to ensure that you have the surface as fully prepared, as it would be horrible to see your hard work ruined.
 Even if you have the best quality products from tools to porcelain tiles you still should ensure that the surface is fully prepared.

 Preparing the surface: